skypjack/entt/docs/md/entity.md

 Where `in_place_delete` instructs the library on the deletion policy for a given type while `ignore_if_empty` selectively disables empty type optimization.<br/>
-The `component_traits` class template is _sfinae-friendly_, it supports single- and multi-type specializations as well as feature-based ones:
+The `component_traits` class template is _sfinae-friendly_, it supports single- and multi type specializations as well as feature-based ones:

 ```cpp
 template<>